 In the following centuries, no major alterations were made to disturb the gothic character of the temple and the impression of stylistic uniformity.
 Only in 1560, the chapel of the Mother of God was added, and at the end of the 17th century, the chapel of Corpus Christi and in the 18th century, the southern porch.
 At the end of the 19th century, serious repair work was carried out on the damaged by the time walls, in particular within the highest storey of the northern tower.

 The temple is a three-nave, hall church with a separate, narrow rectangular chancel on the eastern side.
 On the west side, the church facade is covered by two massive towers of unequal height.
 Most probably the southern tower was not completed, due to fire, collapse and lack of money to continue construction.
 Circular stair towers, flanked with diagonal buttresses, were placed in the west facade corners.
 It was a rare solution, found only in the cathedral in Strasbourg and Regensburg, as well as the two-tower facade, rarely found in the brick Baltic lowland.
 On its western axis there is a magnificent gable with an even number of pilaster strips passing into the pinnacles and a main field divided by three high blendes housing pairs of smaller niches and crowned with wimpergs.
-A characteristic feature of the external architecture are five bays of aisles, covered with separate roofs, perpendicular to the longitudinal axis.
+A characteristic feature of the external architecture of the church were also five bays of aisles, covered with separate roofs, perpendicular to the longitudinal axis.
 Each bay is crowned with a separate gable and pierced by a large ogival window that adds a particular finesse to the side façades.